 Sundays all stores are closed, except some bakeries which are open on sunday morning.

-End of June: More than three million visitors from all over the world will be diving into the colourful and multi-facetted life of Kieler Woche.
+End of June: More than three million visitors from all over the world will be diving into the colorful and multi-facetted life of Kieler Woche.

 Thank you for printing this article!
 Please don’t forget to come back to whatsinport.com for new and updated port guides.